btemel/Time-Series-Forecasting-Banana-Republic/README.md

 * municipality id: 1
 * worst forecast is for municipality id: 4

 I used ForecasterAutoreg for time series forecasting.
-And used gridsearch for hyperparameter tuning also used backtesting.
+And used gridsearch for hyperparameter tuning also used backtesting for cross validation.

 Alternative time series forecast models can also be tested for comparison.
-However I didn't cover them for simplicity.
+However I didn't cover them yet for simplicity.
 (LSTM, GAN, Prophet, ARIMA models)

+The link for skforest documentation: https://joaquinamatrodrigo.github.io/skforecast/0.4.3/index.html